 Managing an entire tagging implementation can be a complex task, even if you’re using Google Tag Manager (GTM).

-As your website changes and you continually add this functionality to your website, your tags will build up, and you will need to regularly audit your implementation to validate which tags are deployed and whether they are working properly.
+As your website changes and you continually add new marketing tech to your site, you will need to regularly audit your implementation to validate which tags are deployed and whether they are working properly.
 This practice of auditing your tagging implementation will need to be done either manually or through automation.

 - Validating and checking container tags

 - Verifying that triggers are firing as expected

 Let’s take a closer look at each of these tasks individually.

 When using Google Tag Manager, your analytics tags reside in GTM's cloud database and then are called onto your website pages by a container tag when applicable rules are met.

 Container tags are pieces of code installed on each page of your site that serve as digital middlemen between the GTM database and your website.
 These container tags communicate with the GTM database to deploy and fire each page’s applicable tags.

 Container tags free you from having to manually deploy each individual tag directly onto each page of your site, and instead allow you to manage all your tags through the Google Tag Manager interface.